Rotax Fuel Systems

 Series no check valve

-This should work as long as the pumps can guarantee flow through the pump without operating it (transparency).
+This should work as long as the pumps can guarantee flow through the pump without it being operated (transparency).
 Which is not the case with positive displacement pump.
-Easy to test in a quick setup if you are not sure about the pumps you have.
+This is easy to test in a quick setup if you are not sure about the pumps you have.

 If such a header tank is not available make sure you know which tank receives the return fuel and use fuel from that tank first as to prevent the tank from overflowing.
 Return fuel is usually not much but any fuel leak may constitute a fire hazard.